Top 5 DFNS Alternatives in 2026

 Teams choose Turnkey over Dfns when signing latency is a critical factor and they prefer a crypto-native approach over Dfns's institutional focus.
 Turnkey's policy-controlled signing is well-suited for AI agent use cases.
 However, like Dfns, Turnkey does not include blockchain infrastructure such as paymasters for gasless transactions—you'd need to build or integrate that separately.

-3. Privy
+3. Fireblocks

 Privy (acquired by Stripe) is for consumer apps.
 If you are using Dfns to build a consumer wallet, Privy is the productized alternative.